THE NEW YORK SOCIETY FOR THORACIC SURGERY

 Article II – Object

 Section 1.
-The object of this Society shall be to encourage investigations of the physiology and pathology of the thorax and its contents, to stimulate the study of the etiology, symptomatology, pathology and treatment of diseases affecting the thorax and its contents, and to discriminate such knowledge.
+The object of this Society shall be to encourage investigations of the physiology and pathology of the thorax and its contents, to stimulate the study of the etiology, symptomatology, pathology and treatment of diseases affecting the thorax and its contents, and to disseminate such knowledge.

 Section 2.
 The Society shall hold at least three scientific meetings every year in which free discussion shall be emphasized, and shall undertake such other activities as the Society as a whole may decide.
 The publication of suitable presentations is to be encouraged.